 If you are using one of our forms, they are completed online by filling in the various form fields.

-Note that on most pdf forms now, you can click a box at the top which will highlight all the fields in a colour so you can see them easily.
+Where a form has fields which can be completed on screen, you can click a box at the top which will highlight all the fields in a colour so you can see them easily.
 This is a good idea, unless you are very familiar with the form and feel you do not need it.

 The different types of field are as follows (note that not all of these are used in all forms):